vmware-tanzu/tanzu-toolkit-for-visual-studio/README.md

 ## Usage
 - The Tanzu Cloud Explorer is located under the 'View' tab in VS. This window is where you can sign into your cloud instance and manage it.
-- To deploy an app, right click on it and click 'Deploy to Tanzu application Service'.
+- To deploy an app, right click on a project in the Solution Explorer window and click 'Deploy to Tanzu application Service'.
 This will open up a new window, which allows you to choose the org and space for the app.
-  - After clicking the 'Deploy' button, you can view the output in the 'Tanzu Output' window.
+  - After clicking the 'Deploy' button, you can view the output in the 'Tanzu Output' window (found under the 'View' menu).
-  - The newly deployed app will then show up in the Tanzu Cloud Explorer window.
+  - The newly deployed app will show up in the Tanzu Cloud Explorer window after pressing the refresh button.

-## Contributing
-(a ticket will be created for this)

 ## Version Support
 - Our extension currently supports v.2 of the Cloud Controller API, specifically between 2.128.0 - 2.149.0
+- V3 of the Cloud Controller API isn't officially supported by this extension yet, although some features may still work for TAS instances running CC API V3.
-- We are currently working on supporting V3 of the Cloud Controller API and later versions of V2
+- We are currently working on supporting V3 of the Cloud Controller API and later versions of V2.

 As of April 2021 we are still working on an MVP & are not yet advertising this tool publicly.